 - 2022 CVFPP Update: The 2022 CVFPP Update will help improve flood risk management and prioritize and guide the State of California's (State's) flood investments within the Central Valley of California.
-This document includes three appendices to provide more information regarding the background of the CVFPP, references, and policy recommendations. - CEQA Documentation: Addendum to the Program Environmental Impact Report (PEIR) created for the 2012 CVFPP, as updated by the 2017 Supplement PEIR, pursuant to the California Environmental Quality Act (CEQA). - 2022 CVFPP Update Supporting Documents: There are nine supporting documents to the 2022 CVFPP Update, including the State Plan of Flood Control (SPFC) Descriptive Document Update, Flood System Status Report (FSSR), and Conservation Strategy Update.
+This document includes four appendices to provide more information regarding the Central Valley Flood Protection Board (CVFPB) adoption resolution, references, policy recommendations, and background of the CVFPP. - CEQA Documentation: Addendum to the Program Environmental Impact Report (PEIR) created for the 2012 CVFPP, as updated by the 2017 Supplement PEIR, pursuant to the California Environmental Quality Act (CEQA). - 2022 CVFPP Update Supporting Documents: There are nine supporting documents to the 2022 CVFPP Update, including the State Plan of Flood Control (SPFC) Descriptive Document Update, Flood System Status Report (FSSR), and Conservation Strategy Update.
 The supporting documents generally present detailed results of various planning, engineering, environmental, and financial studies that have been conducted to assist with the development of the 2022 CVFPP Update.